 The library has also seen an increase in the number of tests we proctor as many students are required to take tests online.
+In 2014, we proctored 150 tests.
 We make our computers available free of charge as well as the service of proctoring.